pixano/pixano-inference/docs/getting_started/index.md

 Pixano-Inference can be used as:

 - a Python library to instantiate models from providers and call inference
-- a server with the same features as the Library that can can **asynchronously**
+- a server with the same features as the Library that can run **asynchronously**

 See the [examples](../examples/index.md) sections that covers several use cases.